 My specialist region.
 Nowhere else on earth does red wine achieve such balance between power and elegance, opulence and austerity.
 The list that follows covers up-and-coming producers among the lesser known areas, to the world-famous cru classé of Saint Emilion, Graves and the Médoc.

-Glorious weather throughout September and well into mid-October gave the bunches very long hang times, producing lovely ripe and fruit-filled wines.
+Glorious weather throughout September and well into mid-October gave the bunches very long hang times, producing lovely ripe, fruit-filled wines.
 Comparable to 1990 or possibly 1982.

 Château Cantemerle 2009, 5ème cru classé, Haut Médoc Halves £22